EvilBT/ComfyUI_SLK_joy_caption_two/readme_us.md

 # JoyCaptionAlpha Two for ComfyUI
 English | [中文](./readme.md)
 ## Recent changes
-* [2024-10-14] v0.0.2: Fixed incorrect model selection guidance.
-The original framework is based on unsloth/Meta-Llama-3.1-8B-Instruct instead of Meta-Llama-3.1-8B.
+* [2024-10-14] v0.0.2: Added registration to Comfy Manager, allowing for installation of this node through it.
+Fixed the incorrect model selection guidance; the original framework was based on unsloth/Meta-Llama-3.1-8B-Instruct instead of Meta-Llama-3.1-8B.
 * [2024-10-12] v0.0.1: Basic implementation of [JoyCaptionAlpha Two](https://huggingface.co/spaces/fancyfeast/joy-caption-alpha-two) on ComfyUI is completed.